mcgrof/kvm-boot/README.md

 The list of variables you can override are viewable on the function allow_user_defaults() on kvm-boot, we list them and document them here:

+  * KVM_BOOT_SINGLE_GUEST: set if you want to indicate to kvm-boot that you will only use a single guests.
+This will set some default variables which would otherwise be unsafe if you are going to be using multiple guests.
   * KVM_BOOT_VDE_SOCKET: qemu socket to when vde2 is used for networking
   * KVM_BOOT_QEMU: qemu binary to use
   * KVM_BOOT_TARGET: primary target qcow2 image to use for boot disk